-- Professor of Sociology at Georgetown University
+* Professor at Vanderbilt University

-- Expert in “gangsta rap” and hip-hop music
+* Expert in “gangsta rap” and hip-hop music

-- Condemned Bill Cosby’s assertion that black Americans should embrace education, be more law-abiding, and learn to speak proper English
+* Condemned Bill Cosby’s assertion that black Americans should embrace education, be more law-abiding, and learn to speak proper English

-- Member of the Democratic Socialists of America
+* Member of the Democratic Socialists of America

-- Believes that the 9/11 attacks were “predictable to a degree due to America’s past imperialistic practices, and how it is viewed by other countries”
+* Believes that the 9/11 attacks were “predictable to a degree due to America’s past imperialistic practices, and how it is viewed by other countries”

-Into much of his teaching, Dyson incorporates his expertise in hip-hop music and “gangsta rap.”
-Says Dyson: “Gangsta rap often reaches higher than its ugliest, lowest common denominator.
-Misogyny, violence, materialism, and sexual transgression are not its exclusive domain.
+In much of his teaching, Dyson incorporates his expertise in hip-hop music and “gangsta rap.”
+“Gangsta rap often reaches higher than its ugliest, lowest common denominator,” he explains.
+“Misogyny, violence, materialism, and sexual transgression are not its exclusive domain.
 At its best, this music draws attention to complex dimensions of ghetto life ignored by most Americans. . . .
 Indeed, gangsta rap’s in-your-face style may do more to force America to confront crucial social problems than a million sermons or political speeches.”

 In 2001 Dyson published Holler if You Hear Me: Searching for Tupac Shakur, about the life of the late rapper who he lauded as a black Jesus figure.
-In the book, Dyson writes that Shakur’s “stirring raps made many people see suffering they had never before acknowledged.
-It helped many desperately unhappy young people reclaim a sense of hope and humanity.”
+In the book, Dyson wrote that Shakur’s “stirring raps”: (a) “made many people see suffering they had never before acknowledged,” and (b) “helped many desperately unhappy young people reclaim a sense of hope and humanity.”

 A member of the Democratic Socialists of America (DSA), Dyson joined such notables as Noam Chomsky and Barbara Ehrenreich in speaking at the organization’s 17th Annual Socialist Scholars Conference in 1999.